UnicodingUnicorn/volunteur/events/README.md

 ## API

-Every endpoint save the ping requires the client id and secret provided in the form of a basicauth header.
+Every endpoint save the ping requires a client id and secret provided in the form of a basicauth header.

 ### Ping API